-1.16 Cash and cash equivalents
+1.14 Cash and cash equivalents

-Cash and cash equivalents include cash on hand, deposits held at call with banks, other short-term highly liquid investments with original maturities of six months to twelve months.
+Cash and cash equivalents include cash on hand, deposits held at call with banks, and other short-term highly liquid investments with original maturities of less than 3 months.

-1.17 Leases
+1.15 Leases

 ALAEA assesses at contract inception whether a contract is, or contains, a lease.
 That is, if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.